alfredsgenkins/alfredsgenkins/README.md

 ## 📢 Reach-out & support

-- You can always [by me a pizza 🍕](https://www.buymeacoffee.com/alfredsgenkins)!
+- You can always [buy me a pizza 🍕](https://www.buymeacoffee.com/alfredsgenkins)!
 I share it with my team.
 - Follow me on [twitter](https://twitter.com/GenkinAlfred).
 Tweet @ me for questions.

 ## 🤡 Fun facts